agrimshar/s2-warehouse/docs/DECISIONS.md

 freshness test.
 Airflow's own retries and task state are the first alert layer; this layer catches runs that succeed but are wrong.
 CI runs dbt parse and imports the DAG inside the real Airflow image.

+## 2026-09-24 The answer as models; two composites; provisional thresholds
+Summer median NDVI (15 Jun to 31 Aug) ranks the loss, as the question asked.
+Growing-season p90 NDVI (May to Sep) classifies it: a rotated crop field still peaks, a construction site does not.
+Neighbour context (H3 ring 1) separates regional drops from local ones.
+Observations must be >= 70 % covered and >= 70 % clear; cells need >= 4 summer observations in both years.
+Label thresholds (peak < 0.35, delta_peak <= -0.2, local excess
+<= -0.1, neighbour drop <= -0.05) are first guesses to be calibrated by the
+basemap spot check in 10b.